zlj-zz/pigit/README.md

 ## Feature

-- Short command for quick use Git.
-- Support custom your short command.
+- Short command for quick use Git, and custom your short command.
-- Support command correction.
+- Provides command correction, when the command is wrong.
-- Support simple terminal TUI interaction.
+- Have a simple tui interaction, complete very troublesome operations.
+- Code statistics and can be beautifully displayed.
 - Support generate and use shell completion script.
 - Support create `.gitignore` template from internet.
-- Support code counter and classification output.
 - Support quick open remote url (only support github).
 - Have log output and help message tips.
-- Support beautiful output.

 ---